-Path is designed to support first-year students in their transition to SLU and the larger honors community with wellness initiatives to promote a healthy, engaged lifestyle at the university.
-The organization is co-managed by two honors student coordinators, and peer mentorship is provided by returning honors students who serve as mentors.
+Path is a peer mentoring program designed to support first-year honors students in their transition to SLU and the larger honors community to promote a healthy, engaged lifestyle at the university.
+The organization is co-managed by two honors student coordinators, and peer mentorship is provided by returning honors students who serve as Path mentors.

-The mentors are paired with a group of 10-12 first-year students and can assist you with everything from study tips to getting involved with life on campus.
-The mentors also create and implement a monthly wellness program which is open to all honors students.
+Path mentors are paired with a group of 10-12 first-year students and can assist students with everything from study tips to getting involved on campus.
+Path mentors also create and implement monthly wellness workshops which are open to all honors students.
 Past wellness workshops include a focus on journaling for gratitude, practicing mindfulness and creating nutritious study snacks.

 Honors Learning Community